Camber CEO Outdoor Equity Pledge Sparks Major Backlash

 Most agree that Camber’s CEO Outdoor Equity Pledge has honorable intentions based on an overall desire to see more diversity initiatives across the outdoor industry.
 Those we spoke to suggest that Friday’s announcement is a positive step in the right direction.

-Now that Camber has publicly apologized, Baker says she hopes the group will demonstrate their sincerity by taking direct action to achieve substantive change.
+Now that Camber has publicly apologized, Baker said she hopes the group will demonstrate their sincerity by taking direct action to achieve substantive change.

 As a mixed-race man at the head of an outdoor industry company Miller understands firsthand the challenges we face moving forward.
 This is the next step in an ongoing struggle to achieve the common goal of equitable access to both the natural world and the business of outdoor recreation.
 Somewhere between the pragmatic interests of corporate gains and the necessity of change makers to achieve equitable access to power, perhaps we can share in the effort.